FAQs

 Is there a wet lab?

-• A newly renovated wet lab is available to residents 24 hours a day.
+A newly renovated wet lab is available to residents 24 hours per day.
 We have a wet lab curriculum which includes phacoemulsification, corneal suturing, port placement, and MSICS organized by faculty and senior residents.
-Practice human eyes are available from Miracles in Sight.
+Practice pig eyes are always available upon request.

 Are there didactic sessions?